If you’re visiting Falmouth, why not head to Pendennis Castle and watch 500 years of history come alive?

 Walk to the half-moon battery

 Pendennis Castle was one of Cornwall’s most significant military buildings in the First and Second World Wars.
-You can explore the half-moon battery, learn about this, and even see a mock-up of what the signal station would have looked like during the Second World War.
+You can learn about this by exploring the half-moon battery and even see a mock-up of what the signal station would have looked like during the Second World War.

 Do a guided tour